Disabled People and Access to Employment

 Your next question…funding

 As discussed above the government has a fantastic scheme that provides a discretionary fund, which can provide full or partial funding for support for employees with disabilities.
 The scheme is called Access to Work.
 The fund can cover lots of different types of support for example equipment, support workers and even job coaching.
-Most if not all of the solutions we provide in this blog would be covered by Access to Work.

 Outside of Access to Work, there are some small things an employer can do to ensure they are supporting the employee as much as they can.
 When you employ people with disabilities you need to be flexible and practical.
 They don’t cost anything but make a huge difference to an individual with a disability.
 Things that could be considered are the frequency of breaks, scheduled days off, timings of shifts and also the duration of the shifts.
 For example, you may have an employee who has a condition that makes them more tired.
 You could implement more breaks to allow the individual to take a rest or that they could work their hours spread across more days.